DjPasco/AWSCTD/README.md

  - Čeponis, Dainius, and Nikolaj Goranin.
 "Evaluation of Deep Learning Methods Efficiency for Malicious and Benign System Calls Classification on the AWSCTD."
 Security and Communication Networks 2019 (2019).

- # Example how to run training/testing:
+ # Example of how to run training/testing:
  ```
  python AWSCTD.py //full//path//to//MalwarePlusClean//010_2.csv AWSCTD-CNN-S
  ```